PythonCharmers/python-future/docs/faq.rst

 -----------

 Yes please :) We welcome bug reports, additional tests, pull requests, and stories of either success or failure with using it.
+Help with the fixers for the ``futurize`` script is particularly welcome.

 Where is the repo?